MiluchOK/pretty-reports/README.md

 #TODOs before public release

-1) Convert logs to be clickable links instead of text
+1) Convert logs to be clickable links instead of text  (Done)
 2) Add Summary with number of tests executed broken down by number of tests passed ,failed and pending (Done)
 3) Add functionality to squash together multiple reports